 On May 12, 2014, the Company entered into a twelve month consulting agreement with QIS Capital (547853 BC Ltd.) to direct Cal Nano's public and investor relations activities.
 This twelve month contract expired in May 2015.
-No other third party investor relations arrangements were made in 2016 or 2015.
+Mikel Damke was engaged in a one year contract, as executive assistant to the CEO for investor relations on November 24, 2016.